International Gilbert and Sullivan Festival: History

 The Festival was held in Buxton, England, every year from 1994 to 2013, but it experimented with producing additional Festival weeks in other towns or cities, including Eastbourne, England once; Philadelphia, Pennsylvania, twice; Berkeley, California, once; and Gettysburg, Pennsylvania, twice.
-The main part of the Festival relocated to Harrogate, England, in 2014. where it continues to be held each summer.
-From about 2015 the Festival has also given a week of mostly professional shows in Buxton shortly before its main opening in Harrogate.
+The main part of the Festival relocated to Harrogate, England, in 2014, where it continued to be held each summer, but it also gave a week of mostly professional shows in Buxton shortly before its main opening in Harrogate.

-The Festival was not held in 2020, when Harrogate was hosting an NHS Nightingale Hospital during the Covid-19 pandemic.
+The Festival was not held in 2020, when Harrogate was hosting an NHS Nightingale Hospital during the COVID-19 pandemic.
 During the shutdown, the Festival launched an online streaming service that presents recorded performances from past Festivals and some live content.
-The Festival was also awarded a grant of £120,000 from the government Culture Recovery Fund.
-The Festival resumed annually in 2021.
-Until 2022, it continued to run for a week in Buxton and nearly two weeks in Harrogate.
-In 2023 the entire Festival is set to return to Buxton.
+The Festival was awarded a grant of £120,000 from the government Culture Recovery Fund that helped it to survive the shutdown and, in 2021, resume annually.
+Until 2022 it continued to run for a week in Buxton and nearly two weeks in Harrogate.
+In 2023 the entire Festival returned to Buxton, where it continues.